SUPPORT THIS SITE!

 March 21, 1991: Progress M-7 near miss

-The rendezvous problems reoccur as Mir crew redocks its Soyuz TM-11 spacecraft to the rear docking port on Mir's Kvant-1 module.
-The problem is finally traced to the Kurs rendezvous system onboard Mir, which has one of its antennas missing.
+The rendezvous problems surfaced again as the Mir crew was redocking its Soyuz TM-11 spacecraft to the rear docking port on the station's Kvant-1 module.
+The culprit was finally traced to the Kurs rendezvous system onboard Mir, which had one of its antennas missing.

 In the meantime, the space program started feeling profound changes experienced by the rest of the Soviet society.
 As Kremlin relaxed its centralized control over the regions, the nationalist movements and local authorities in the republics of the USSR moved toward independence.
 The republic of Kazakhstan, home of Baikonur Cosmodrome, a crucial launch facility for the Soviet space program, was not an exception.